lzhmarkk/MSTFCN/README.md

-# A Simple Framework for Multimodal Spatial-Temporal Data Modeling
+# Multi-mode Spatial-Temporal Data Modeling with Fully Connected Networks

-This is PyTorch implementation of SimMST in the following paper:
+This is PyTorch implementation of MSTFCN in the following paper:

-**A Simple Framework for Multimodal Spatial-Temporal Data Modeling**
+**Multi-mode Spatial-Temporal Data Modeling with Fully Connected Networks**.
+KSEM, 2024.

 ## Data